The Band

 Chris vigorous

-Christian J. Reid (percussion/vocals), also known as Chris Vigorous, is a young musician/performing artist offering entertainment through music based out of Hartford, CT.
-Chris Vigorous uses his energetic percussive/entertaining expert knowledge and skills to inspire, give amusement to, and to put on view his musical abilities to others that may not have knowledge of him.
+Christian J. Reid (percussion/vocals), also known as Chris Vigorous, is a young musician/performing artist based out of Hartford, CT.
+Chris Vigorous uses his energetic percussive skills to inspire others.
+He began drumming at an early age in Hartford at the Artists Collective and with Hartford Proud Drum and Drill.
+A graduate of the Greater Hartford Academy of the Arts, he has performed nationally and internationally on snare drum, as well as lent his production skills to various dancehall artists.
 He has been a member of the Lost Tribe since 2019.

 Nathan Davis | Photo by Lennie Appelquist